enarx-archive/rfcs/default-enarx-trust-process.md

    - creates a Main loop component
  - Main loop
    - one per Keep
-   - lifespan cotermnous with the Keep it services
+   - lifespan coterminous with the Keep it services
    - provides the syscall processing from outside the Keep

 The initialisation of the process is prompted by the **Orchestrator**, which